-The Johns Hopkins University Institute for Education (JHU) conducted the study of the implementation of restorative practices (RP) in the fourteen schools selected as intensive learning site RP schools.
-Portions of the JHU study are included in this report, and the complete study is included in Appendix A.
+The Johns Hopkins University Institute for Education (JHU) conducted the study of the implementation of restorative practices (RP) in fourteen schools that were selected to receive intensive RP training and coaching over a two year period.
+Portions of the JHU study are included in this report, and the complete study is included in the Appendix.